MicroEJ/docs/VEEPortingGuide/uiMigrationGuide.rst

 From 9.x to 10.x
 ================

-Platform Configuration Project
+VEE Port Configuration Project
 """"""""""""""""""""""""""""""

 * Update Architecture version: 6.13.0 or higher.
 * Edit ``display/display.properties``
-* Add property ``imagesHeap.size=xxx``; this value fixes the images heap size when using the platform in command line (to build a firmware)
+* Add property ``imagesHeap.size=xxx``; this value fixes the images heap size when using the VEE Port in command line (to build a firmware)
-* In platform linker file (standalone mode with MicroEJ linker): remove the image heap reserved section and put the section ``.bss.microui.display.imagesHeap`` instead.
+* In VEE Port linker file (standalone mode with MicroEJ linker): remove the image heap reserved section and put the section ``.bss.microui.display.imagesHeap`` instead.

 BSP
 """